MM-DADM: Multimodal Drug-Aware Diffusion Model for Virtual Clinical Trials: Methods

-We integrate the EPK into each block during the denoising process by utilizing the DCA mechanism, as shown in Figure~\ref{1} (a).
-Given that the DCA mechanism is a plug-and-play method, we specifically combine DCA with Residual Block~\citep{kongdiffwave} due to its effective framework for waveform generation.
-And we name this combination RBDCA.
-In each RBDCA, as shown in Figure~\ref{1} (b), we use a Bidirectional Dilated Convolution (Bi-DilConv) with kernel size $3$, where the dilation is doubled at each layer within each block, \textit{i.e.}, $[1,2,4,...,2^{n-1}]$.
-The value of $n$ is related to the number of RBDCA.
-Specifically, the model is composed of $N$ RBDCA, which are grouped into $m$ parts and each part has $n=N/m$ RBDCA.
-Here, $N=30$, $m=3$ and $n=10$.
+We fuse EPK into every denoising block via DCA (Figure~\ref{1}a).
+Given that the DCA is a plug-and-play method, we specifically combine DCA with Residual Block~\citep{kongdiffwave} due to its effective framework for waveform generation, denoted by RBDCA.
+In each RBDCA, as shown in Figure~\ref{1}b, we use a Bidirectional Dilated Convolution (Bi-DilConv) with kernel size $3$, where the dilation is doubled at each layer, \textit{i.e.}, $1,2,4,...,2^{n-1}$.
+We use $N=30$ blocks grouped into $m=3$ stacks, so each stack contains $n=N/m=10$ RBDCA.
+The output of the previous residual block is the input of the next one.
+Each block is also connected through a skip connection.